rikhoffbauer/sweph-wasm/docs/GETTING_STARTED.md

 ## Installation

 Download the prebuilt files from the GitHub release or build them yourself using the provided Makefile.
-The distributable artifacts are located in the `dist/` directory and include:
+The distributable artifacts are created by the build workflow and placed in the `dist/` directory.
+They include:

 - `astro.mjs` – ES module wrapper around the wasm code
 - `astro.wasm` – WebAssembly binary